 - Floor structure defects (sagging, uneven, structural failure)

-- External wall defects that compromise weather-tightness
+- External wall defects that let weather in

 Non-structural defects — 2 years

-Non-structural defects relate to workmanship and finishes:
+Non-structural defects are about workmanship and finishes:

-- Waterproofing failures in bathrooms, laundries, and balconies
+- Waterproofing failures in bathrooms, laundries and balconies

 - Plumbing defects (leaks, poor drainage, incorrect installation)